 • All funds which are disbursed by the Kentuckiana Regional Planning and Development Agency are either chargeable to a specific program element as a direct charge, a divisional shared cost, or spread to all program elements as an organization-wide indirect cost.
 Direct charges are defined in 2 CFR 200 as those that can be identified specifically with a particular final cost objective.
 Divisional shared costs are those incurred for a common or joint purpose benefiting a specific group of program elements and not readily assignable to the program element benefited but is related to the respective group of program elements.
-Organization-wide
+Organizationwide indirect costs are those incurred for a common or joint purpose benefiting all program elements and not readily assignable to the program elements benefited.

-- indirect costs are those incurred for a common or joint purpose benefiting all program elements and not readily assignable to the program elements benefited. - Each month (including year-end), financial statements are prepared with organization-wide indirect costs distributed based upon the relationship of a work element's actual direct salary and wages, leave, and fringe benefits to total actual organization-wide direct salaries, leave, and fringe benefits and reported as indirect costs. - In addition to the organization-wide indirect cost allocation, each month (including year-end) for billing and reporting purposes actual costs from the divisional shared cost pools are distributed.
+- Each month (including year-end), financial statements are prepared with organization-wide indirect costs distributed based upon the relationship of a work element's actual direct salary and wages, leave, and fringe benefits to total actual organization-wide direct salary and wages, leave, and fringe benefits and reported as indirect costs. - In addition to the organization-wide indirect cost allocation, each month (including yearend) for billing and reporting purposes actual costs from the divisional shared cost pools are distributed.
 Three divisional shared cost pools for these costs have been developed.
-One pool distributes shared administrative costs to the following programs: Title III B, Title III C 1, Title III C 2 and Title III E and Homecare.
-The second pool distributes shared program service-related costs to the following programs: Title III B, Title III C 2, Title III E and SHIP.
-The final pool distributes shared ADRC program service costs to Title III B, Title III C 1, Title III C 2, Title III E, Homecare, and Kentucky Caregiver.
-The costs in the first two pools are distributed to the respective programs based upon the relationship of each program element's actual direct salary and wages, leave, and fringe benefits to actual direct salary and wages, leave, and fringe benefits for the respective group of program elements.
+One pool distributes shared administrative costs to the following programs: Title III B, Title III C 1, Title III C 2, Title III E, Kentucky Caregiver, SHIP, ESMP and Homecare.
+The costs in the administrative pool are distributed to the respective programs based upon the relationship of each program element's federal and state funding to the sum of all federal and state funding for the respective group of program elements.
+The second pool distributes shared program service-related costs to the following programs: Title III B, Title III C 2, Title III E, Kentucky Caregiver, SHIP, ESMP and Homecare.
+The costs in the program pool are distributed to the respective programs based upon the relationship of each program element's budgeted revenues to the sum of the all budgeted revenues for the respective group of program elements.
+The final pool distributes shared ADRC program service costs to Title III B, Title III C 1, Title III C 2, Title III E, Kentucky Caregiver, SHIP, ESMP and Homecare.
 The ADRC shared program service costs are distributed based on the relationship of the budgeted revenues for the work element.
 The allocated shared grouped costs are added to the actual related costs in the respective administrative or program element including ADRC.